Gympie Shaft Repair Program

 Completed works

-Since the program’s inception in 1990, an estimated $13.4 million has been spent to make safe more than 2,000 shafts in the Gympie area.
-Of these, more than 900 shafts were capped with concrete caps and more than 1,200 made safe by other means.
+Since the program’s inception in 1990, an estimated $13.5 million has been spent to make more than 2,000 shafts in the Gympie area safe.

 Planned works

-• Ongoing investigation of notified subsidence events and remediation as required.
+• Ongoing investigation of notifications of abandoned mine features and remediation as required.